gabiscaldas/gabiscaldas/README.md

-Hello, my name is Gabriel Fonseca :)!
+Hello, my name is Gabriel Fonseca 😎!

-Pronouns: he, his - :D
+Pronouns: he, his
-Learning: how to code
+Learning: how to code 💻
-Interests: movies, music and travels S2
+Interests: 🎥 🎸 🗺️

+🐫 🐶